Amsterdam/amsterdam.github.io/guides/data-pipeline.md

 **Responsibility of the data analist/engineer:**

-A. Store the token/login in the password manager
+1. Store the token/login in the password manager
-B. Store the userlogin/password in the password manager of the project or team
+2. Store the userlogin/password in the password manager of the project or team
-C. Store the dump on the objectstore
+3. Store the dump on the objectstore

 ### 2. Staging the data